 3. Japanese Dragon Tattoo On Chest

 Having a tattoo on your chest makes you look more attractive.
 But it needs to be done perfectly with the help of professionals.
-You can leave the back untouched, or you can connect the chest, your sleeve, and the chest.
+You can leave the back untouched or connect the chest, your sleeve, and the chest.Â

 Or you can get the chest tattooed like Dwayne Johnson.
 When it comes to a chest tattoo, the face of a dragon fits perfectly.